 Covid-19 related postponements & cancellations

-For bookings made on or after 30 Mar 2020
+For Bookings Confirmed on or after 30 Mar 2020

-- Trips maybe deferred to any date in 2021 for no cost, other than a particular supplier’s rate change
+- Trips maybe deferred to any date in 2021 and deposits rolled on for no cost, other than any particular supplier’s rate change due to new dates.

-- Trips can be cancelled due to due Covid-19 restrictions up to 60 days prior to travel without cancellation fees
+- With the exception of flights (*), trips can be cancelled due to Covid-19 up to 60 days prior to travel without cancellation fees

 Given the unprecedented nature of the crisis, the responses from suppliers across the board varies.
 This means that each postponement / cancellation is addressed individually.
 Below is the general pattern: